1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 6. 1973 Wrong Planchet Error

-Among the most dramatic and valuable 1973 nickel errors is the wrong planchet error, where a nickel design is struck on a blank intended for a different denomination—most commonly a copper cent blank.
-These errors occur when planchet bins become contaminated during production line operations or equipment changeovers.
+This is the showstopper.
+A nickel design struck on a blank meant for a different denomination—usually a copper cent planchet.
+It happens when planchet bins get mixed up during production changeovers.

 Where to Sell Your 1973 Nickel